meilisearch/documentation/references/index_new_fields.md

 <RouteHighlighter method="GET" route="/indexes/:index_uid/settings/index-new-fields" />

-Get if an index indexes new fields.
+Get if MeiliSearch indexes new fields for an index.

 #### Path Variables